ardor-education/ardor-education.github.io/learn.md

           <p>
             Ardor eliminates learning lag by providing real time corrective feedback.
             Individualized feedback adapts to a students readiness level.
 For example at level 1 the feedback includes strong scaffolding such as pictures, and explanatory text.
-However, at level 4 the feedback is much more concise and algebraic.
+However, at level 4 the feedback is much more concise and mathematical.
 Individualized feedback alleviates student frustration and reinforces good practice habits.
           </p>

         </div>